wbteve/stream-plot/README.md

 Features
 ---------

 - Auto-focus.
-As streaming data gets displayed, the plot zooms appropriately and fits the data to the screen.
+As streaming data gets displayed, the plot pans and zooms appropriately and fits the data to the screen.
 - Key press triggers the program to save the last n samples acquired

 Dependencies